 Children are taught to recognise when they are at risk, how to get help when they need it and they are encouraged to report concerns they may have about their peers.

-We teach children to keep safe in a range of ways:
+We teach children to keep safe in a range of ways.
+Our safeguarding curriculum can be found on the academy website.

-Please find a link to our Safeguarding curriculum :

 10. Training

 10.1 All staff